 Australia's largest peacetime military exercise, Kangaroo 11, reached its fi phase Saturday 23/10 when joint American, Australian and New Zealand forces stormed the beaches at Rockhampton, Queensland.

-Australia's largest peacetime military exercise, Kangaroo 11, reached its fi phase Saturday 23/10 when joint American, Australian and New Zealand forces stormed the beaches at Rockhampton, Queensland.
+Background: Australia's largest peacetime military exercise, Kangaroo 11, reached its fi phase Saturday 23/10 when joint American, Australian and New Zealand forces stormed the beaches at Rockhampton, Queensland.
 The exercises over the past week involved 11000 men 40 ships and 250 planes.

 Three thousand American troops hit the beach in a realistic invasion of the northern Queensland city.
 The troops were sent in from the allied flotilla, which included the American super-Carrier, Enterprise.

 Before the troops landed, American F 14 Skyhawks roared over the "enemy" territory, blasting strategic targets.